xperseguers/TYPO3.docs.rst-primer/Documentation/Index.rst

     #.
 This is a numbered list.
     #.
 It has two items too.

+gives:

+- This is a bulleted list.
+- It has two items, the second item uses two lines.

+* This is another bulleted list.
+* It has two items as well, the second item uses two lines

+1. This is a numbered list.
+2. It has two items too.

+#.
+This is a numbered list.
+#.
+It has two items too.

-Nested lists are possible, but be aware that they must be separated from the parent list items by blank lines:
+Nested lists are possible, but be aware that they must be separated from the parent list items by blank lines.
+The following code:

 .. code-block:: none

+    - this is
+    - a list

+      - with a nested list
+      - and some subitems

+    - and here the parent list continues

+gives:

-    * this is
+- this is
-    * a list
+- a list

-      * with a nested list
+  - with a nested list
-      * and some subitems
+  - and some subitems

-    * and here the parent list continues
+- and here the parent list continues

 .. caution::